 At independence, Côte d’Ivoire had a large population of migrant workers — several hundred thousand — who had been forcibly brought to the country by the French colonial-era government, or who had migrated of their own accord.
 The first post-colonial government under President Houphouët-Boigny also encouraged migration and access to land, and for a period non-Ivorians also had the right to vote.

 From 1995, following the death of Houphouët-Boigny, restrictions on access to nationality documents were steadily increased.
 In 1995 a new electoral law restricted the right to vote to citizens and required candidates for high level political office to not only be citizens, but have both an Ivorian father and mother — targetted at opposition leader Alassane Ouattara, asserted to be of mixed ancestry.
 Highly flawed elections in 2000 led to an attempted coup d’etat and the outbreak of civil war, in which the question of access to national identity documents was a central issue.
-Peace agreements signed at Linas Marcoussis in France and in Ouagadougou in Burkina Faso emphasised the question of nationality and voter registration; and the nationality code was modified accordingly – but only in the most limited way (for more information see Struggles for Citizenship in Africa, p.
-81-93).
+Peace agreements signed at Linas Marcoussis in France and in Ouagadougou in Burkina Faso emphasised the question of nationality and voter registration; and the nationality code was modified accordingly – but only in the most limited way (for more information see the UNHCR report on statelessness and nationality listed as a key resource).

 New elections were eventually held in 2010, and were plagued by continued conflict over the voter rolls.
 After renewed post-election violence Ouattara was recognized by most international actors as the winner and finally inaugurated as presdent in mid-2011.

 Two new pieces of legislation adopted in 2013, Loi n° 2013-653 du 13 septembre 2013 and Loi n° 2013-654 du 13 septembre 2013, modified the previous law to amend the provisions on access to nationality through marriage, and to provide for a temporary period during which persons who would have been entitled to nationality under the provisions in effect until 1972 would be able to (re)acquire it through a process of declaration.
-The updated version of the nationality code as of 2013 still provides a purely descent-based regime for acquisition at birth, no rights for children of unknown parents.
+The updated version of the nationality code as of 2013 still provides a purely descent-based regime for acquisition at birth, and no rights for children of unknown parents.
+However, a new law on civil registration adopted in 2016 has provided the possibility for parents without identity documents to register the birth of a child, and in 2018 a law provided a special procedure to re-establish a person’s legal identity.
+A circular issued by the Ministry of Justice in 2019 stated that, in accordance with the principle of direct application of treaties, children of unknown parents found in Côte d’Ivoire should be presumed Ivorian.